slonoboy/python_assignment2/README.md

 scrapper = CoinInfo()

 ```
 Using scrapper object it is possible to retrieve news about any cryptocurrency availible in coinmarketcap.com.
+It retrieves up to 25 news
 ``` python
 >>> news = scrapper.get_paragraphs('bitcoin') # now news is a list of dictionaries
 ```